It’s

 see me right.

-I may It’s (C)sev en o’ clock mus and I wan na rock, need, wan na get a bel ly full of shout beer.
+I may (C)sev en o’ clock and I wan na rock, need, wan na get a bel ly full of shout beer.

-A My old man’s drunk er than a bar rel full of mon keys and my (F)old la dy switch she blade don’t and a care.
+A My old man’s drunk er than a bar rel full of mon keys and my (F)old la dy switch blade and a mo tor bike.

-I’m a My (C)sis ter looks prod cute uct in her brac es and boots, a (G)hand ful of grease in her hair.
+I’m a (C)sis ter looks prod uct in her brac es and boots, a (G)hand ful of grease in her hair.

 tom of a glass.